mautic/developer-documentation-new/docs/components/tracking_script.rst

    };

 Called at the end default Form submission response processing.
 Receives ``response`` containing the Form submission response.
-Return value isn't required and not processed.
+Return value isn't required and isn't processed.

 .. warning:: onResponseEnd may not get executed if the default response processing gets handled during the ``onResponse`` callback